Legal update: SSP change and ‘Good Jobs’ Bill in Northern Ireland

-The British government recently set out their roadmap for the upcoming Employment Rights Bill – dubbed as the biggest overhaul of employment law in nearly 30 years.
+The government recently set out their roadmap for the multiple measures in the upcoming Employment Rights Bill – dubbed as the biggest overhaul of employment law in nearly 30 years.

 At the same time, the Department for the Economy in Northern Ireland shared its The Way Forward document for the proposed ‘Good Jobs’ Employment Rights Bill.

-While the GB Bill won’t apply in NI, and the main NI legislation isn’t expected until 2026, two key measures are being fast-tracked for earlier implementation:
+While the GB Bill (which is expected to become law this Autumn) won’t apply in NI, and the main NI legislation isn’t expected until 2026, two key measures are being fast-tracked for earlier implementation at the same time as the rest of the UK:

 Two key changes the Assembly are aiming to introduce:

-- Fair Work Agency – A new enforcement body will be created to handle a wide range of workplace rights and be responsible for enforcing employment law.
+2. Fair Work Agency – A new enforcement body will be created to handle a wide range of workplace rights and be responsible for enforcing those areas where the state is directly involved in enforcing employment law rights.
 It’ll start with a limited range of responsibilities, including enforcing SSP breaches.
 They’re also scrapping the Gangmasters & Labour Abuse Authority, whose duties the FWA will take over.

 What could change with SSP in Northern Ireland?